nowshad-hasan/nowshad-hasan/README.md

 ### Hi 👋, I'm Md.
 Nowshad Hasan
 #### I am a Software Engineer and a Java enthuasist.

-- 👨‍💻 I’m currently working on Dynamic Solution Innovators (DSi)
+- 👨‍💻 I’m currently working on BizMotion Limited
-- 🌱 I’m currently working mobile development with React Native
+- 🌱 I’m currently working on backend development with Spring Boot.
 - 👯 I’m looking to collaborate on Open Source projects
 - ⚙️ I like to think about Backend Engineering and System Designing
 - 🙌🏽 I'm currently active in [JUGBD](https://www.facebook.com/groups/jugbd) community